Yoast/wordpress-seo/readme.txt

 * Fixes a bug where translations on the Search Appearance pages would be missing.
 * Fixes a bug where subsites in a multisite network could have an enabled feature toggle for the `Usage tracking` feature, even though subsites never send tracking data.
 * Fixes a bug where the Yoast SEO dashboard widget would still fetch data even when the dashboard itself was hidden.
+* Fixes a bug where the TinyMCE editor on term edit pages would not load correctly when using WordPress 5.6.

 Other: